UU-ER/DAC_SchedulingModel/README.md

 **DACOutput_4**: performs the fitting of the performance parameters based on the given RH and T vector (for variable operating parameters)

+**DACOutput_4_ConsPar**: performs the fitting of the performance parameters based on the given RH and T vector (for constant operating parameters)

+**PLR**: Performs a piece-wise linear regressio

 ## Results
-Contains a file with the optimization results for the DAC Standalone case for different temperature-humidity combinations.
+Contains a file with the optimization results for the DAC Standalone case for different temperature-humidity combinations. n

-**DACOutput_4_ConsPar**: performs the fitting of the performance parameters based on the given RH and T vector (for constant operating parameters)

-**PLR**: Performs a piece-wise linear regression